Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.schema:profile

-A compatible superset of wm.tn.rec:ProfileSummary and wm.tn.rec:Profile, with some developer-friendly formats for all the external IDs, extended fields, and delivery methods.
+A superset of `wm.tn.rec:Profile` and `wm.tn.rec:ProfileSummary`, with some additional useful and more developer friendly inclusions such as `DefaultID`, `ExternalID`, `ExtendedFields`, and `DeliveryMethods`.

 ---